Pediatric Heart Imaging

-From routine echocardiograms to innovative cardiac MRI techniques, Joe DiMaggio Children's Hospital Heart Institute uses heart imaging to heal hearts and save lives.
+From routine echocardiograms to innovative MRI techniques, the cardiac imaging center at Joe DiMaggio Children's Hospital Heart Institute uses cardiac imaging to heal hearts and save lives.

-Our heart imaging program uses new, noninvasive techniques that offer a more accurate diagnosis.
+Our pediatric cardiac imaging program uses new, noninvasive techniques that offer more accurate diagnoses.
 Having a clear picture of what’s going on inside your child’s heart helps us diagnose and treat your child.

-Cardiac imaging helps us diagnose heart conditions.
+Pediatric cardiac imaging helps us diagnose heart conditions in children.
 Imaging also guides cardiac surgeons and cardiologists during treatment.
-Finally, imaging is vital for your child’s recovery and follow-up, because it helps us see how the heart and blood vessels have responded to treatment.
+Finally, imaging is vital for your child’s recovery and follow-up because it helps us see how the heart and blood vessels have responded to treatment.

 We use a variety of techniques and high-tech imaging equipment to see inside the heart’s structures.
-Many imaging tests are noninvasive, meaning there are no needles involved.
-For the imaging tests that do involve a needle or sedation, we will make sure your infant or child is comfortable and doesn’t feel pain.
+Many cardiac imaging tests are noninvasive, meaning there are no needles involved.
+For the imaging tests that do involve a needle or sedation, we will make sure your infant or child is comfortable and does not feel pain.

-Why Choose Joe DiMaggio Children’s Hospital Heart Institute for Cardiac Imaging?
+Why Choose the Joe DiMaggio Children’s Hospital Heart Cardiac Imaging Center?

 We combine compassionate care with advanced technology to help diagnose and treat children of all ages.
 We are known for:

 - Leading the way in stress perfusion cardiac MRI: